DrakirL/DrakirL.github.io/p10/class/knight.md

 + A Small Shield of your choice?
 + Either Chain Armor or a set of Light Armor of your choice.

-## Knight Class Features
+## Knight Class Talents
-These are the core features granted for the Knight Class.
+These are the Talents accessible to the Knight Class.

-### Core: Fighting Style
-You gain one of the following benefits of your choice:
-<br><br>
-**Dual Wielding** <br>
-If you are properly wielding two different weapons, you can use 1 Action on your turn to make 2 Martial Attacks, provided you use a different weapon for each attack. <br>
-After doing so, you can't do so again until you've regained your Actions.
-<br><br>
+### Level 1: Honorable Title
+Choose a Knight Subclass.
+You may count each Talent listed under it count as a Knight Class Talent.<br>
+Your options are the following:
++ Bladesinger
++ Banneret
++ Cavalier
++ Champion
++ Gunslinger
++ Eldritch Knight?
++ Paladin
++ Paragon??
++ Samurai
++ Savage
++ War Master
-**Mighty/Hefty/Powerful/Two-Handed?
-Strikes** <br>
+#### <br>
-When you make a Martial Attack using a weapon you are properly wielding using both hands, you can grant yourself Advantage on that attack. <br>
-After doing so, you can't do so again until you've regained your Actions.
-<br><br>
-**Sword and Board?
-Best Offence?** <br>
-After you've used a properly wielded shield to increase Defence or make a Martial Attack, you can regain 1 of the Actions you used. <br>
-After doing so, you can't do so again until you've regained your Actions.

-### Core: Second Wind
-You can use 1 Action on your turn to spend MP, up to double your Mana Spending Limit, and regain 1 HP for each MP spent.

 ### Level 1: Maneuvers?
 Martial/Combat/Fighting Prowess?
 Learn 3 different Maneuvers. <br>
 Your Maneuver Die is a d4. <br>
 If a Maneuver forces another creature to make a Save, use your Passive Martial Skill as the Difficulty.

+### Level 1: Combat Maneuvers
+Learn 2 different Maneuvers.<br>
+If a Maneuver forces another creature to make a Save, use your Martial Might as the Difficulty.<br>
+You can't use more than 1 Maneuver at a time.
+(PHRASING?)

+### Level 1: Second Wind
+On your turn, you can choose to make a Difficulty 0 Strength Save and gain 1* Temporary HP.
+This Save is unaffected by Exhaustion.<br>
+If your current HP is less than 0, you may convert any amount of Temporary HP gained this way to regular HP.
+You can't restore your HP above 0 this way.<br>
+Once you've made this Save, you can't do so again until you've finished a Rest.

 ### Level 1: Steeled Resolve
-If you would fail a Save, you can use 1 Action to reroll it and use the new result instead.
+When you make a Save, you can use this talent to reroll your Dice Pool.<br>
+After doing so, you can't reroll this way again until you've either finished a Rest or entered a new Action Scene.

-### Level 2: Improved Maneuvers
+### Level 1: Additional Maneuvers *(Repeatable)*
-You learn one additional Maneuver. <br>
-Your Maneuver Die is now a d6.
+**Prerequisite: *Combat Maneuvers***<br>
+Learn 3 new Maneuvers.

 ### Level 3: Improved Maneuvers
 You learn one additional Maneuver. <br>